-Any of the following might constitute a material change in an accredited program or education provider as a change in the length or format of the program, including the introduction of new distinct streams; a significant change in educational outcomes; a substantial change in educational philosophy, emphasis or institutional setting; and/or a substantial change in student numbers relative to resources.
-Significant changes resulting from a major reduction in resources leading to an inability to achieve the purpose and/or outcomes of the program are also material changes.
+Any of the following might constitute a material change in an accredited program or education provider: a change in the length, qualification level or format of the program, including the introduction of new distinct streams; a significant change in educational outcomes; a substantial change in educational philosophy, emphasis or institutional setting; and/or a substantial change in student numbers relative to resources.
+A change in governance and changes resulting from a major reduction in resources leading to an inability to achieve the purpose and/or outcomes of the program, are also material changes.
 While the gradual evolution of a medical program in response to initiatives and review would not be considered a material change, the AMC may regard a number of minor changes in the areas listed as collectively constituting a material change.